-High foaming formula helps capture debris to prevent marring or swirling of vehicle surface
+High foaming formula helps capture debris to prevent marring or swirling of vehicle surface.

-High pH solution helps make this a near touchless cleaning solution
+High pH solution helps make this a near touchless cleaning solution.

-Performs well in hard water conditions
+Performs well in challenging water conditions

 Will not stain or dry out any rubber or plastic vehicle component

-Concentrated solution - Can be diluted up to 256:1
+Concentrated solution - can be diluted up to 256:1

-Always start with a clean bucket that never had contact with silicone.
+Always start with a clean bucket that never had contact with the silicone.
 Silicone could have been present on a wheel and tire brush and then placed into that wash bucket.
 Even if the bucket was cleaned, silicone could still be present and entirely “flatten” the sudsing capabilities of any shampoo solution.